Our aim is to provide a high-quality service in all respects. If, however, you are not satisfied with our service, please let us know.

 If you have any difficulty in making a complaint in writing please do not hesitate to call the Notaries Society/the Faculty Office for assistance.

-If we are unable to resolve your complaint then you can have the complaint independently looked at by the Legal Ombudsman.
+If we are unable to resolve your complaint you can have the complaint independently looked at by the Legal Ombudsman.
 You may do this even if you have your complaint considered under the Notaries Society Approved Complaints Procedure first.

+The Legal Ombudsman investigates problems about poor service from lawyers, including notaries.
 The Legal Ombudsman expects complaints to be made to them within one year of the date of the act or omission about which you are concerned or within one year of you realising there was a concern.
-You must also refer your concerns to the Legal Ombudsman within six months of our final response to you.
+You must also refer your concerns to the Legal Ombudsman within six months of our final response to your complaint.
 The Legal Ombudsman’s contact details are set out above.